Nahelam/PS2-Game-Mods/Burnout 3 Takedown/DualShock 2/README.md

 # DualShock 2 PS2 stuff

-## Reducing threshold
+## Reducing the threshold

-Reduce the pressure amount threshold required for buttons activation to `0.15` (doesn't affect triggers/analog)
+Reduce the pressure threshold required for buttons activation to `0.15` (doesn't affect triggers/analog)

 - The default active zone threshold is set to `0.9`
 - The default dead zone threshold is set to `0.1`